Sherwin Williams Repose Gray – Undertones and More!

 With an LRV of 60, Repose Gray won’t look like a heavy colour in an average room with an adequate amount of light, but it also won’t bring a TON of reflective value to the table (or the wall, in this case) if you have a darker room.

 If you want to learn more about LRV, check this article out LRV – What Do The Numbers Mean?

 Repose Gray in a room with low natural light or a cool exposure

 A room might have low or cool-toned natural light for a few reasons:

 - It’s north-facing

 - There are a lot of trees outside blocking the sky

 - It doesn’t have many windows (or any windows)

-- You have a large overhang (like a deck or large soffits)
+- There’s a large overhang outside the window (like a deck or large soffits)